Webinar Courses

 After this webinar, participants will be able to:

-- Identify the difference between anatomy and physiology
+- Understand the difference between anatomy and physiology

 - Know the main body systems and their functions

-- Begin to develop their glossary of anatomy terminology
+- Begin to develop a glossary of anatomy terminology

 Meet Your Instructor